ingedata-ph/n8n-nodes-ingedata-pulse/README.md

    - Get talent_id from the new created talent
    - Add relevant work experience

-### Example 2: Managing Office Planning and Announcements
+### Example 2: Managing Office Planning and Announcements / Update Employee

 This workflow shows how to create a new office planning schedule and announce it:
 ![a screenshot for office workflow](imgs/readme_full_employee_workflow.png)